Hill East: Development

 Since 2018, the Government of the District of Columbia has been actively transforming the Hill East neighborhood with initial focus on Reservation 13, formerly the D.C.
 General Hospital campus, into a mixed-use waterfront district under the 2002 Anacostia Waterfront Initiative.

 Phase I—completed by Donatelli/Blue Skye Development—delivered over 360 housing units (including permanent supportive and deeply affordable units) along with ground-floor retail.
 Phase II—completed by Donatelli/Blue Skye for Bundle 1 and R13 Community Partners for Bundle 2—are building a combined ~2,300 units, including deeply affordable, middle-income, and market-rate housing, plus around 60,000 sq ft of retail, a 150‑room Marriott hotel, and new parks honoring RFK's legacy as well as a park dedicated to Relisha Rudd, who was kidnapped from a homeless shelter on the site and murdered back in 2014.
 As of June 2025, infrastructure work—including relocation of a major 72‑inch sewer line and roadway design—is well underway, with vertical construction for some Bundle II parcels anticipated from 2026.

-A $3.7 billion, 180‑acre mixed-use development project centered around a stadium with the working name of New Commanders Stadium will be built on the former site of RFK Stadium.
+A $3.8 billion, 180‑acre mixed-use development project centered around the New Stadium at RFK Campus will be built on the former site of RFK Stadium.
 In addition to the stadium, the area would feature 6,000 housing units, retail, restaurants, hotels, offices, and public space.
 Construction is set to begin in 2026 ahead of the stadium's planned opening in 2030, with its adjacent districts being built out through the 2030s.